Jakarta, Indonesia

 • Arrival and networking starts at 08:30

-• Panel 9: What the Future Looks Like from Platforms’ Perspectives
+• Panel 9: What the Future Looks Like from Tech Companies and Platforms’ Perspectives

 • Regional Workshops